artdecocode/koa2-jsx/README.md

 ### View

 The view can be a connected `react-redux` component when actions and a reducer are used, or a pure `React` component when they're omitted.
-It follows the same principles as when developing for a browser-side `react-redux` application, so that it accepts the state of the reducer as the first argument, with `children` property (set with `ctx.Content`).
+It follows the same principles as when developing for a browser-side `react-redux` application, so that it accepts the state of the reducer as the first argument, with `children` property (set to `ctx.Content`).

 ```js
 import { connect } from 'react-redux'